nhannguyen95/ngen---auto-compare-test-case-tool/README.md

 This tool is built based on the Shell code on Unix/Linux/Mac, thus it can only run on those platforms.

 Compile ngen.cpp, we have ngen.out and it takes 4 arguments:
-+ gen.out: the file to generate test case, you have to write it yourself
++ gen.cpp file path: the file to generate test case, you have to write it yourself
-+ mine.out: your algorithm file
++ mine.cpp file path: your algorithm file
-+ their.out: the right algorithm file
++ their.cpp file path: the right algorithm file
 + n: an integer, number of test cases you want the program to create

 Note: use the gen.cpp's random pattern in repository, don't use srand(time(0)) + rand() !